-ASU Mid-South employees are issued a photo identification badge which should be worn while on campus.
-Badges must be turned in to the Human Resources Office when employment ends.
+ASU Mid-South employees are issued a photo identification badge which should be worn while on campus so that you are easily identifiable to students and visitors.
+Badges should be turned in to the Human Resources Office when employment ends.